NEW YORK (TheStreet) -- Here are 10 things you should know for Monday, Aug. 11:

 Shanghai Husi was accused of selling expired and relabeled meat, as well as meat that was not processed properly.
 Yum!'s Chinese website showed that it had 26 suppliers.

 Friday McDonald's reported its weakest performance in 10 years.
 In premarket trading Monday the stock was up 0.26% to $93.55.

--- The Keystone XL pipeline has been a source of political dispute for years now.
+6. -- The Keystone XL pipeline has been a source of political dispute for years now.
 And President Obama has said that he will not allow the oil pipeline to be completed unless it does not make carbon dioxide emissions worse.
 However, a new study says that the Keystone pipeline could case emissions four times worse than were previously projected by the government.